ethereum/ethereum-org-website/src/content/defi/index.md

 ### Exchange tokens {#swaps}

 There are thousands of tokens on Ethereum.
-Decentralized exchanges let you trade your tokens while always having control of your assets.
-You can easily move your funds between different tokens when you need them.
-This is like using the currency exchange when visiting abroad.
+Decentralized exchanges let you trade different tokens whenever you want, without you giving up control of your assets.
+This is like using the currency exchange when visiting a different country.
 However the DeFi equivalent never closes, the markets are 24/7, 365 days a year and the technology guarantees there will always be someone to accept a trade.

-If you want to use the no-loss lottery, PoolTogether (described above) you'll need a token like Dai or USDC.
+For example, if you want to use the no-loss lottery, PoolTogether (described above) you'll need a token like Dai or USDC.
 These token exchanges allow you to swap your ETH for those tokens and back again when you're finished.

-Uniswap is a leading example of a decentralized exchange, which offers a simple interface to exchange different ERC-20 tokens, such as USDC for AAVE.
-This application acts as an automatic market maker (AMM) that checks real-world markets (see [oracles](#ORACLES-LINK)) for the current exchange rate of different tokens, and maintains liquidity pools to ensure there is always a trade available.
-This allows anyone to easily swap between tokens at the current rate, while never giving up control of your funds.

 <ButtonLink to="/dapps/?category=finance">See token exchanges</ButtonLink>